 Currently, the rates for dividend income differ, with a 7.5% basic dividend rate, 32.5% higher dividend rate, and 38.1% additional dividend rate.
 These dividend rates are not applicable for income taxable on the remittance basis for non-UK domiciled individuals.

 On 5 April 2016, a new dividend allowance came into force, which applies to the first GBP 5,000 of an individual’s dividend income.
 This was reduced to GBP 2,000 from 6 April 2018.
 The allowance operates as a 0% tax rate inserted into the Income Tax Act 2007 (ITA 2007).
-The dividend tax credit has been abolished as of 6 April 2016.

 The new dividend allowance is not a tax-free allowance, like the main personal allowance, it is a nil rate band (NRB) and does not reduce total income for tax purposes.
 Dividend income within the ‘allowance’ still counts towards an individual’s basic and higher rate limits.